Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Experiment

-\textbf{(3) Comparison with LoRA SFT.} Table ~\ref{tab:comapre_LoRA} presents a comparison between our method and the traditional LoRA Fine-Tuning approach in terms of the average ASR across 10 languages under both Image-Dominant risk (IR) and Text-Dominant risk (TR) scenarios.
-The results show that across all three models and all settings, our method consistently achieves better safety performance while fine-tuning significantly fewer parameters.
-In Qwen, our method fine-tunes just 0.03\% of the parameters, compared to 0.11\% with conventional LoRA, while reducing the ASR under the IR and TR settings to 6.19 and 5.47, respectively, compared to 7.22 and 7.94 achieved by standard LoRA.These findings further highlight the critical role of safety neurons in model safety protection.
-Targeted alignment of these safety neurons improves safety performance with minimal parameter modification, while preserving overall model effectiveness.
+\textbf{(2) Training Strategy Ablation.} Table~\ref{tab:compare_lora} compares our neuron-targeted tuning strategy with conventional LoRA fine-tuning in terms of the average ASR across ten languages under both Image-Dominant Risk (IR) and Text-Dominant Risk (TR) settings.
+Across all three models and both risk settings, our method consistently achieves lower ASR while updating substantially fewer parameters.
+For Qwen, our method updates only 0.03\% of the model parameters, compared with 0.11\% for conventional LoRA, yet reduces the ASR to 6.19 and 5.47 under the IR and TR settings, respectively, whereas LoRA obtains 7.22 and 6.88.
+Similar improvements are also observed on Llama and LLaVA, indicating that the effectiveness of the proposed strategy is not limited to a specific model architecture.
+These results further demonstrate the importance of safety neurons in model safety and show that precisely aligning these neurons can achieve stronger safety performance with minimal parameter updates, while avoiding unnecessary modifications to parameters that are unrelated to safety alignment.